MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTechniques.rst

 .. |fig2| image:: ../ApplicationDeveloperGuide/images/STR_trace-read.png
    :alt: Stack Trace Reader Console

-- The :ref:`Core Engine VM dump<vm_dump>` is a low-level API to display the states of the MicroEJ Runtime and MicroEJ threads (name, priority, stack trace, etc. )
+- The :ref:`Core Engine VM dump<vm_dump>` is a low-level API to display the state of the MicroEJ Runtime and the MicroEJ threads (name, priority, stack trace, etc. )

    .. code-block::